An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 new Set<of String>() created empty must be 'of' an immutable Type

-You can still insert, delete, or change elements in a ListImmutable, but the methods for these operations do not modify the input ListImmutable: they return a new ListImmutable based on the input ListImmutable but with the specified differences.
+You can still insert, delete or change elements in a ListImmutable, but the methods for these operations do not modify the input ListImmutable: they return a new ListImmutable based on the input ListImmutable with the specified differences.

 Type name